a6b8/rss-merge-service/README.md

 ### Dashboard
 > Using a Google Spreadsheet as Interface.
-For Transmitting the Spreadsheet is set public and readable as json.:
+The Spreadsheet is set to public and consumable in json format.:

 *Tasks:*
 - Sort Sources by Category